Best Tips and Tricks On How to Play Your Hands Against a Dealer's Ace Upcard

 • A 21 (not blackjack) will be formed in over 7% of cases.

-As for the possible loss of money, this situation does not seem to be optimistic.
+As for the possible loss of money, this situation does not seem optimistic.
 The dealer rarely loses with a face-up ace.

 Even if you play according to the basic strategy, the house edge in many versions of blackjack in this case is approximately 36%.